-- Contact Information Randy Stach, department chair randy.stach@ndscs.edu 701-671-2116 Horton Hall 240 - Delivery Methods Face-to-Face: Wahpeton Some Classes Available Online
+▶ Contact Information Randy Stach, department chair

+randy.stach@ndscs.edu 701-671-2116 Horton Hall 240

+Delivery Methods Face-to-Face: Wahpeton Some Classes Available Online

 This program is designed to provide individuals with the knowledge and skills needed in the construction management field.
 Classroom and laboratory experiences emphasize commercial, residential and civil related construction.
-While students are fully employable upon completion of this program, the Associate in Applied Science degree in Construction Management Technology also provides transfer options to four-year colleges and universities in construction management related fields.

-Students will take classes in the areas of construction materials and methods, print reading, safety, scheduling, specifications and project management and supervision as well as hands-on classes for estimating, scheduling, surveying, material testing and drafting.
-Students will also take required classes in written and oral communications, math, business, computer sciences and social sciences.
+Students will take classes in the areas of construction materials and methods, print reading, safety, scheduling, specifications, project management and supervision as well as hands-on classes for estimating, scheduling, surveying and material testing, Students will also take required classes in written and oral communications, math, business, computer sciences and social sciences.